bablokb/circuitpython-esp32at/doc/at_firmware_compile_esp01s.md

           write_flash -z --flash_mode dout --flash_freq 80m 0x0 \
              /path/to/factory_ESP8266_1MB.bin

-Maybe you also need to set the flash-frequency to to 40m.
+Maybe you also need to set the flash-frequency to 40m.

 Testing